bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 When the player presses the up arrow, the `update` function should start looping.

-But before we start looping the `update` function, we need to store the time that the game started at so we can compare it each frame and see if the difference between the time that frame and the time at the start is greater than the time limit.
-If it is, we will stop the game.
+But before we start looping the `update` function, we need to store the time that the game started so we can compare it each frame and see if the difference between the time that frame and the time at the start is greater than the time limit (stored in `game_duration`).
+If it is, the game will stop.

 To store the time we can use the `Date` class, which has a ton of functions for managing time.
 We can use the `start_time` variable we created to store the time the game starts at. `new Date().getTime()` creates a new `Date` class and then uses it to get the time, in milliseconds, since January 1, 1970.

 To start looping the `update` function, which effectively starts the game, we can use `setInterval(arg1, arg2)` which is a function that runs a certain function (first argument) every x number of milliseconds, where x is the second argument.

-But we need to ensure that the game hasn't already started whenever we try to start it, because if we didn't then pressing the up arrow a second time would reset the `start_time` and make the `update` function run twice as often, which would result in unexpected behaviour.
+But we need to ensure that the game hasn't already started whenever we try to start it, because if we didn't check to ensure game hadn't started, then pressing the up arrow a second time would reset the `start_time` and make the `update` function run twice as often, which would result in unexpected behaviour.

 We can check using the `start_time` variable, which is set to `0` when the page loads - so we know that if `start_time` is _not_ `0`, the game has already started.